 Let’s see what Paul reveals elsewhere.

 That is, Jesus’ death conciliates mercy in the presence of God.
-It provides the forbearance of punishment to any in sin and such are not immediately cut-off from life the moment sin is purposed in the heart.
+It provides the forbearance of punishment to any in sin and such are not immediately cut off from living the moment sin is purposed in the heart.
 (Did you ever wonder why Daniel said Messiah would be cut off?
 It’s for this reason.
 It’s sudden.)

 It is why the writer of Hebrews said Jesus tasted death for every man.